Munawwar/redicache/README.md

 // redicache is a singleton. you can't initialize again

 const fetchHomePage = async () => {
-  // code to fetch CMS home page if it is not in cache already
+  // code to fetch CMS home page..
-  // and then return it.

   // note that if you return nothing (undefined), then library will not
   // cache it. you need to send back a non-undefined value for caching.